Mobile health, or mHealth, is a rapidly evolving aspect of technology-enabled health care.

-Smart phones and portable monitoring sensors that transmit information to providers, as well as dedicated application software (apps), which are downloaded onto devices are used in mHealth.
-Given its recent emergence into this field, policies governing the use of this technology is continually being shaped.
+Smart phones and portable monitoring sensors that transmit information to providers, as well as dedicated application software (apps) which are downloaded onto devices, are used in mHealth.
+Given its recent emergence into the telehealth field, policies governing the use of this technology are continually being shaped.

-The Food and Drug Administration (FDA), the Federal Trade Commission (FTC), the Federal Communication Commission (FCC) and the Department of Health and Human Services (HHS) all have some jurisdiction and will be establishing federal policies for this newest telehealth modality.
+The Food and Drug Administration (FDA), the Federal Trade Commission (FTC), and the Federal Communication Commission (FCC) all share jurisdiction over some part of the federal regulation of mHealth.

-The FDA is has the responsibility for regulating equipment or software intended for use in the diagnosis or treatment of a disease or other condition.
-It has made strides in developing policy on mHealth.
+The Federal Drug Administration (FDA) has the responsibility of regulating equipment or software intended for use in the diagnosis or treatment of a disease or other condition.
 With passage of the Food and Drug Administration Safety and Innovation Act in 2012, the FDA was given approval to go forward with its regulatory work on medical apps.

 If a device is classified as a medical device, FDA requires registration and listing, premarket notification and/or approval, good manufacturing practices, and post-market surveillance.
 FDA also regulates the software used in telehealth systems.
 The FDA does make a distinction and provides guidance on distinguishing what is considered a medical device and what is not.

-The FTC protects consumers from unfair or deceptive acts or practices as well as false or misleading claims.
+The Federal Trade Commission (FTC) protects consumers from unfair or deceptive acts or practices as well as false or misleading claims.
 Where mHealth is concerned, it has focused on the claims companies have made about the effectiveness of their devices or apps.
-The FTC also has jurisdiction for health data breaches when the entities involved are not HIPAA-covered entities.
+The FTC also has jurisdiction over health data breaches when the entities involved are not HIPAA-covered entities.
 The FTC has already been active, taking enforcement action against several mobile health app marketers that have not met the requirements of the FTC.
 The FTC collaborates closely with both the FDA and FCC on areas where there is jurisdictional overlap.

 In 2012, the FCC approved its mobile body area network (MBAN), which allocates an electromagnetic spectrum for personal medical devices.
 The allocated spectrum would be used to form a personal wireless network, within which data from numerous body sensors could be aggregated and transmitted in real time.
 This dedicated spectrum would allow for faster and more reliable transmission of information from patient monitoring devices to practitioner.

 The rapid pace of development of this field and the wide range of applications available on the market today have also been the source of a number of legal and ethical questions regarding their use.
-Questions are being raised regarding privacy protection, and with the vast amount of individual health data being generated by remote monitoring and mhealth devices, determining what are actionable health data, who monitors the data, and where it gets stored are challenges that we will need to address as the field evolves.
-For an interesting discussion on the subject, read Ethical Issues in mhealth: What is Good Enough? on the South Central Telehealth Resource Center Website.
+Questions are being raised regarding privacy protection.
+With the vast amount of individual health data being generated by remote monitoring and mhealth devices, determining what are actionable health data, who monitors the data, and where it gets stored are challenges that we will need to address as the field evolves.
+For an interesting discussion on the subject, read Ethical Issues in mHealth: What is Good Enough? on the South Central Telehealth Resource Center Website.